{\Lambda}CDM is still not broken: empirical constraints on the star formation efficiency at z ~ 12-30: Discussion

 Another assumption we have made is that there is no impact of dust attenuation on the emergent UV flux.
 This is supported by observational measurements of rest-UV slopes in galaxies at $11 \lesssim z \lesssim 14$, which are extremely blue and leave very little room for reddening by dust \citep{Cullen2023, Morales2024a}.
 However, standard supernova dust yields would actually suggest that even these early galaxies could already contain significant amounts of dust \citep{Ferrara2023}.
 Therefore it is possible that there is a population of galaxies that is extinguished by dust and are sufficiently dimmed that they drop out of the existing samples.
 Deeper observations should reveal whether there is a population of fainter galaxies with redder UV slopes.

-Our analysis furthermore assumes a deterministic relationship between halo mass and UV luminosity at any given redshift (through the halo accretion rate, which scales with mass and redshift).
+Our analysis so far furthermore assumes a deterministic relationship between halo mass and UV luminosity at any given redshift (through the halo accretion rate, which scales with mass and redshift).
 However, theoretical simulations predict that star formation in early galaxies is expected to be quite bursty \citep{Pallottini2023, Sun2023a}, and there is observational evidence that galaxies at $z \gtrsim 6$ experience bursty star formation \citep{Endsley2023a, Kokorev2025}.
 Bursty SF will cause a fraction of lower mass halos to be boosted in UV brightness.
 Because of the steep decline of the bright end of the observed UVLF, this effect leads to an Eddington bias that can significantly increase the number of luminous galaxies for a given underlying SFE, as has been shown by several previous studies based on empirical models similar to ours, but with a stochastic SF component added \citep{Shen2023a, Gelli2024, Shuntov2025}.
 Thus incorporating a bursty SF component would lead to lower inferred SFE in our analysis.
-Because of the large uncertainties in the observed UVLF at $z\gtrsim 15$ and the very degenerate parameter space, we do not attempt to incorporate a bursty component in the analysis presented here.
+Because of the large uncertainties in the observed UVLF at $z\gtrsim 15$ and the very degenerate parameter space, we do not attempt to incorporate a bursty component in the full posteriors presented here.
+We note that observational constraints on galaxy clustering could in principle help break the degeneracy between burstiness and globally increased star formation efficiency \citep{Munoz2023,Sun_clustering2025}.

+In Fig.~\ref{fig:UVLF_z30_boost}, we illustrate how variations in SLMR and burstiness could impact our predictions at the highest redshifts we have considered.
+Similar to the approach presented in fig.~4 of \citet{Yung2024}, we show the impact on the predicted $z\sim30$ UV luminosity function if the luminosity-to-mass ratio of stellar populations is boosted by a factor of 2 to 10, which could occur due to a top-heavy IMF \citep{Raiter2010}.
+Similarly, we show the impact on the same galaxy populations from adding a scatter in UV luminosity at fixed halo mass, $\sigma_\text{UV}$, due to stochastic starbursts, which may occur on time-scales shorter than one halo dynamical time and temporarily boost the UV luminosity.
+It is evident that these boosts can significantly increase the number of bright galaxies predicted at such extreme redshifts, even potentially accommodating the most optimistic view of the \citet{Perez-Gonzalez2025} and \citet{Castellano2025} candidates.

+While a factor of 10 boost from a top-heavy IMF alone or a scatter $\sigma_\text{UV} \sim 2.5$ may seem extreme, the combined effect of these mechanisms can yield significant enhancements in galaxy number densities.
+As shown in Fig.~\ref{fig:LUV_Age}, a PopIII.1 (first generation Pop III with characteristic masses of $\sim 100$ \msun) stellar population can be a factor of $\sim 2.5$ to 8 more luminous than a metal-poor stellar population of comparable age.
+As shown in the right panel of Fig.~\ref{fig:UVLF_z30_boost}, combining this with a $\sigma_\text{UV}$ similar to that predicted by high-resolution numerical hydrodynamic zoom-in simulations \citep[e.g.][]{Sun2023a} can boost the UV luminosity functions to match the $M_\text{UV}\lesssim-20$ upper limits at $z\sim 20$ to 30 presented by \citet{Castellano2025} and exceed the observed number density at fainter magnitudes.